Call for Help

 Group Counseling

-MHS offers numerous groups over the year, including interpersonal process, support/theme (e.g., LGBTQ support, adult children of alcoholics, grief), and psycho-educational (e.g., mindfulness for anxiety, social skills, DBT) groups.
+MHS offers numerous groups over the year, including interpersonal process, support/theme (e.g., LGBTQ support, Graduate Student Support, Grief), and psycho-educational (e.g., ACT for Social Anxiety, DBT skills) groups.
 All of these groups are co-facilitated.

 On Call Coverage